 The place is rather safe and the local villagers are very friendly.
 Camping in Golana will complete your dream of camping in the wilderness (not literally though but to some point).
 There are local shops nearby where you can eat.

-Day 6: Golana to Nainital (for COVERING A HIGHLIGHT) | 130 Km
+Day 6: Golana to Nainital | 130 Km

-It is possible to do the journey in a day if you’re driving a car.
-For those riding a motorbike, however, splitting the journey into two halves can be a good idea.
-Additionally, Nainital remains a popular place for anyone doing Delhi-Munisyari route so a stay in Nainital can be a good idea.
+It is possible to do Golana to Delhi in a day if you’re driving a car.
+But those riding a motorbike, however, should split the journey into two halves and stay in Nainital.
+Nainital, moreover, remains a popular place for anyone doing the Delhi-Munisyari route so a stay in Nainital can be a good idea.

-It is also a good idea to stay outside of the Nainital, do a day trip to Nainital, and leaving the next morning without any risk of getting stuck in traffic.
+It is also a good idea to stay outside of the Nainital, do a day trip to Nainital, and leave the next morning without any risk of getting stuck in traffic.
 Nainital can be quite crowded sometimes.

 Here’s a quick video of my Golana to Nainital ride and where I stayed: